YangHanlin/egg-sentry/README.md

 ## Bootstrap

-Replace the `dsn` in `test/fixtures/apps/sentry-test/config/config.unittest.js` and then run `npm start` to see what would happen.
+Set environment variable `TEST_SENTRY_DSN` to your Setry DSN and run `npm test` to see what would happen.

+You can also put a environment file `.env` under `test/fixtures/apps/sentry-test` to provide the environment variable.